 Federal Direct Unsubsidized Loan - Non-need based loan.
 You, the borrower, are responsible for the interest on the loans as soon as the funds are disbursed.
 The interest is accruing while the student is in school.
 You must be enrolled at least 6 hours per semester to receive these funds.

 Federal Perkins Loan - A low-interest loan offered to both undergraduate and graduate students with exceptional financial need.
 This loan also has cancellation options based on after-graduation employment.
-Award amounts for eligible undergraduate students range from $300 - $4000 per year.
-Award amounts for eligible graduate students range from $300 - $6000 per year.
+The maximum award amount for eligible undergraduate students is $5500 per year.
+The maximum award amount for eligible graduate students is $8000 per year.

 Federal Parent PLUS Loan - Available to parents of dependent undergraduate students enrolled at least 6 hours each semester.
 Your parents' credit history is checked to determine eligibility for this loan.
 Parents may borrow up to the student's Cost of Attendance.

 Federal Graduate PLUS Loan - Available to graduate students who are enrolled at least 6 hours each semester.

 Emergency Short-Term Loans for Tuition and Fees - Stephen F Austin State University sets aside funds each semester for student who have a temporary need for money to help with tuition and fees.
 Please make sure that if you need to add classes that you do so before applying for the Short-Term Loan.
 Short-Term loans are billed through the student's account for half tuition & fees.
 A service fee of 1.25% will be charged to your student account.
 Any payments crediting your student account after the Short-term loan is disbursed will be used to repay this loan only after all other student account charges have been paid.
 For more information on qualifying and applying for short-term loans, click here.